Upcoming closure dates

 The library will be closed on 3, 7 & 9 November.
 We apologise for any inconvenience.

 The Balfour Library is located on the first floor of the Pitt Rivers Museum.
 Please press the bell for admittance if you do not have card access.

 Term-time: Monday to Friday 12.30 – 16.00 (last entrance 15.45)

-Vacation: Click-and-collect only, by appointment with Librarian.
+Vacation: By appointment only with Librarian.